alber999/recruitment-challenges/webapp/README.md

 This is an implementation for a challenge with a single main feature: show transactions

+* Application design might be considered a bit overloaded, this could be done in default app component using a material table DataSource.
+But Angular modules and Flux design allow this application to scale better, to have uncoupled components and to get rid of undesirable event bubbling between strong coupled components

 * Default base route is enough to cover requirements

 * No user authentication implemented